Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Dataset Generation

-\paragraph{\textbf{Muscle fibers and attachments}} For both the high- and low-resolution simulation meshes, we then follow in the steps of prior anatomic simulation work \cite{sifakis2005automatic, cong2016art} and rasterize the volumetric muscle fiber directions while also computing kinematic muscle tracks.
-Then, we specify cranium and jaw attachments of the muscles on both simulation meshes via Dirichlet boundary conditions.
+\paragraph{\textbf{Muscle fibers and attachments}} Following the prior approaches of \cite{sifakis2005automatic, cong2016art}, we rasterize the volumetric muscle fiber directions onto both the high- and low-resolution simulation meshes.
+Then, we specify anatomically-motivated cranium and jaw attachments of the muscles on both simulation meshes via Dirichlet boundary conditions.
 Finally, the high-resolution neutral face mesh (containing 61,520 vertices) is embedded in both the high and low-resolution simulation mesh respectively via barycentric weights enabling us to deform the face mesh by interpolating vertex positions from the respective deformed simulation mesh.

-\paragraph{\textbf{Discrepencies between high- and low-resolution surfaces}} Fig. \ref{fig:dx_zoom} illustrates the discrepancies between the surface embedded in the simulated LR mesh and the surface simulated using the conforming HR mesh.
+\paragraph{\textbf{Discrepencies between high- and low-resolution surfaces}} Figure \ref{fig:dx_zoom} illustrates the discrepancies between the surface embedded in the simulated LR mesh and the surface simulated using the conforming HR mesh.
 Even though the two performances show semantic similarities, there have both macroscopic (lips) and microscopic (forehead and eyes) differences owing to simulation resolution.